shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

-## HOL1: Exercise 3: Migrating your apps and your data, leveraging Microsoft services and tools including Azure Migrate: Server Migration
+## HOL1: Exercise 3: Migrating your applications and data by utilizing Microsoft services and tools, such as Azure Migrate: Server Migration

 ### Estimated time: 60 minutes